nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**UC04 - Recording an Order**
+**UC04 - Placing an Order**

+**Actor:** User

 **MSS**

 1. User requests to start an order.
-2. BogoBogo requests for item names and quantities.
+2. BogoBogo creates an order and requests for item names and quantities.
 3. User adds an item into the order.
 4. BogoBogo saves item into the order.

    Step 3-4 is repeated until the user wishes to end the order.

-5. User requests to end the order.
+5. User requests to end entering item and place the order.
-6. BogoBogo shows the summary of the order and prompts the user to confirm the order.
+6. BogoBogo transacts the order and updates inventory and transaction history.
-7. User confirms the order.

    Use case ends.